 Beliefs in the manosphere are often termed “red pill,” an analogy to the Matrix, where those who know “truth” are unplugged from the system and can see the world for what it really is, but men who use this analogy did not watch the two Matrix sequels, where we learn that the robots allowed the resistance to operate.
 The robots had to give humans who couldn’t tolerate the Matrix an outlet that could be controlled and monitored, and when the resistance got too big, they could be easily destroyed in one attack.
 The reset button would allow the status quo to continue, unimpeded.

 The current war between feminists and progressives against the manosphere and those with more conservative beliefs is by design.
-The manosphere is allowed to broadcast because it shows to the masses that “free speech” or opposing viewpoints is allowed, proving that we all live in a “democratic” society.
+The manosphere is allowed to broadcast because it shows to the masses that “free speech” or opposing viewpoints are allowed, proving that we all live in a “democratic” society.
 However, ideas from the manosphere do nothing to legitimately threaten the power elite, those in possession of real power.
 Besides influencing a tiny minority of men, the manosphere is—as of now—meaningless and ineffective on a societal level.

 What Is The Best Way To Control Human Beings?